f32by/dumb-browser/README.md

 # Installation

-Tested on macOS 11.3 Beta 8 (20E5231a).
-Windows is not tested and build may fail.
+Tested on macOS 11.3 GM (20E232).
+Other OS is not tested and build may fail.

 ### Prerequisites